Boeing delivers its first 787 Dreamliner in more than a year

 A trickle of deliveries resumed in the spring of last year, but then were halted again as further quality flaws showed up all over the structure of the airplanes.

 Since then Boeing has worked to identify and fix the problems, conducting substantial rework on hundreds of airplanes.
-Separately, it has had to convince the FAA that assembly of the 787 now meets its strict specifications.
+Separately, it has had to convince the FAA that it could guarantee every 787 would meet its strict specifications.

 “We’ll continue to take the time needed to ensure each one meets our highest quality standards,” Deal told employees in his message Wednesday.
 “Every action and decision influences our customers’ trust in Boeing – we build trust one airplane at a time.”